The USS Elkhorn (AOG-7) was a Patapsco-class gasoline tanker.

 The USS Elkhorn was built by Cargill Inc., Savage, Minnesota.
 The ship was commissioned on 12 February.
 It had Mrs. J. A. Flynn as a sponsor and Lieutenant T.A.
 Norris assigned in command.
 In September 1944, the ship departed to the South Pacific for operations at Milne Bay, New Guinea in which it took on the role of a station tanker.

 The Elkhorn left on several tours to Manus in order to replenish vessels that were orchestrating the invasion of Morotai that eventually occurred in September 1944.
 The ship also did service at Milne Bay until March 1945 when it docked at Leyte.

 The Elkhorn sailed Philippines waters up until December 1945, when it departed for the West Coast in the United States and entered a period of repairs.
 Afterward, until 1962, the vessel was on duty with the U.S. Pacific Fleet.
-During this time, the Elkhorn was deployed in the Far East, operating mostly in Southern and central Pacific.
-At the time of the Korean War, the ship was sailing closely to Japan and Korea, most notably during the years of 1951, 1953, 1956 and 1957.
+During this time, the Elkhorn was deployed in the Far East, operating mostly in the Southern and Central Pacific.
+At the time of the Korean War, the ship was sailing closely to Japan and Korea, most notably during the years 1951, 1953, 1956, and 1957.

 Asbestos Risks on the USS Elkhorn (AOG-7)

 Entire generations of veterans from all the branches of the U.S. military have been exposed to asbestos as the mineral was a big demand in the 20th century, especially in the first half that was ridden with wars.
 Air Force, the Army, and the Navy, in particular, acquired asbestos equipment in large amounts due to the desired physical properties of the mineral, such as its durability, flexibility, and resistance to intense heat.